 Check out the contest page for more details, and come back each month for new opportunities!

-October has a bunch of fun book-related holidays.
+October has a whole bunch of fun book-related holidays.
 The entire month has been designated Children’s Magazine Month, National Book Month, National Cookbook Month, and National Reading Group Month.
-The first full week of October is Mystery Series Week, the second week is National Newspaper Week, the third week is Teen Read Week and Friends of Libraries Week, and the last Friday of the month (Oct 28) is National Frankenstein Day.
+The first full week of October is Banned Books Week and Mystery Series Week, the second week is National Newspaper Week, the third week is Teen Read Week and Friends of Libraries Week, and the last Friday of the month (Oct 27) is National Frankenstein Day.

 Not exactly a holiday, but nominations are open for the Cybils Awards from October 1 – 15!
-Did you read an amazing children’s or YA book this year that was published between October 16, 2021 – October 15, 2022?
+Did you read an amazing children’s or YA book this year that was published between October 16, 2022 – October 15, 2023?
 Go nominate it!
-I’ll be a first-round judge for Middle-Grade Fiction this year, so I’m going to be happily buried in books from October – December!

 For author birthdays, we have Anne Rice (Oct.
 4, 1941), R. L. Stine (Oct 8, 1943) and Oscar Wilde (Oct 16, 1854).